ebabel-eu/js-cryptography/README.md

 ## todo

-- Add unit tests
+- Add unit tests.
-- Add end to end tests
+- Add end to end tests.
-- Link to this angular app from ebabel.eu home website
+- Look at other APIs where information related to an e-mail can be found (like Gravatar).

 ## Install